Aayush177-cmd/amfoss-tasks/README.md

 ## INTRODUCTION

-My name is Ayush, and I am a first-year BTech Computer Science and Engineering student at Amrita Vishwa Vidyapeetham, Amritapuri campus.
+My name is Ayush, and I am a Second-year BTech Computer Science and Engineering student at Amrita Vishwa Vidyapeetham, Amritapuri campus.
 I am interested in programming and technology, and I am currently working on improving my programming fundamentals and learning how to work with different tools and technologies.My hobbies include Playing Basketball,Drawing Cartoons,animation etc,Also i am really commited on putting the hardwork and give my best on every work i take on.

 The AMFOSS tasks have been a good learning experience for me because they have required me to explore things beyond what I normally work with.
 I have learned through trial and error, debugging, documentation, and solving problems step by step.